leegengyu/vulnhub-box-walkthrough/pumpkinfestival.md

 * I tried to access `/wp-config.php`, which returned me a `200 OK` blank page, the same result given when I tried to load `/wp-content` directory.
 * I attempted to use `hydra` and `wpscan` to brute-force for admin and morse's credentials, but more than 30 minutes of runtime on both usernames yielded nothing so I did not pursue it.
 * At this point I did not want to spend more time trying to brute-force the password, so I went back to the reference walkthrough and started from the top, seeing if I missed anything out from my earlier findings (and I did, again!).
+* **Self-Reflection**: Interestingly, Pumpkin Raising had one of its password inserted into its homepage as well (`SEEDWATERSUNLIGHT`).
+I should have taken the cue from it.
 * Turns out that `Alohomora!`, which was bolded on our very first home page, is the password to `admin`.
 Another slip through my earlier pair of eyes.
 * After logging in, I find that I am having the `administrator` role.
 * Heading to the `Posts` section, I find a draft post that gives us our next token: `PumpkinToken : f2e00edc353309b40e1aed18e18ab2c4`.